Towards Unified World Models for Visual Navigation via Memory-Augmented Planning and Foresight: Experiments

 \subsection{Generalization in Unseen Environments}

-We evaluate zero-shot generalization on the unseen TartanDrive split without any fine-tuning in Table~\ref{tab:nav_metrics_unseen} and Fig~\ref{fig:tartan}.
-UniWM consistently delivers competitive results compared to all baselines.
-Even without memory augmentation, UniWM achieves substantial gains in SR and reduces pose errors.
-Equipping UniWM with $\mathcal{M}^{\text{intra}}_t$ further stabilizes predictions, while adding $\mathcal{M}^{\text{cross}}_t$ enhances longer-horizon consistency, yielding the best overall performance (SR 0.42, ATE 0.95, RPE 0.37).
-These results confirm strong generalization of UniWM in unseen environments.
+We evaluate zero-shot generalization on the unseen TartanDrive split (no fine-tuning) in Table~\ref{tab:nav_metrics_unseen} and Fig.~\ref{fig:tartan}.
+UniWM generalizes strongly: even without memory it improves SR and reduces pose errors.
+Adding $\mathcal{M}^{\text{intra}}_t$ stabilizes predictions, and further enabling $\mathcal{M}^{\text{cross}}_t$ improves long-horizon consistency, yielding best overall results.
+This confirms that UniWM transfers reliably to unseen environments.

-\textbf{Error cases and limitations analysis.}~On TartanDrive, egocentric observation occasionally contains visible ego-robot parts (e.g., bumper/hood).
-Fig.~\ref{fig:tartan} shows UniWM's first-step prediction preserves these ego cues, but during rollouts they fade and disappear.
-We attribute this to domain gap: our training sets lack visible ego-robot regions, so the model treats them as background and "inpaints" them away.
-This causes inconsistencies with ground-truth frames in unseen environments.
+\textbf{Error Cases \& Limitations.} TartanDrive observations occasionally contain visible ego-robot parts.
+As illustrated in Fig.~\ref{fig:tartan}, UniWM preserves these cues in the first-step prediction, but they may fade during rollouts.
+We attribute this to domain gap: the training datasets rarely include ego-robot regions, so the model treats them as background and effectively ``inpaints'' them away, leading to inconsistency with ground-truth frames in unseen settings.